-Children’s Heart Center—an alliance between Mount Sinai and Children’s Hospital of Philadelphia (CHOP)—is dedicated to providing you and your child with outstanding interventional cardiology care.
+Children’s Heart Center is dedicated to providing you and your child with outstanding interventional cardiology care.

 To treat pediatric and congenital heart disease, we use the most technologically advanced procedures.
 We do so in a caring, compassionate environment that places your child at the center of everything we do.

 Our interventional cardiologists are experts in treating structural heart conditions with catheterization.
 In catheterization, we insert a flexible tube called a catheter into a blood vessel, usually in the groin.
 The catheter is then moved through the blood vessels to the heart.
 We perform catheterization to obtain information about the structure, pressure, and blood flow in the heart.
 We can also perform interventions that may prevent the need for heart surgery and leaves little to no scarring.